How to Tell if Someone Is High on Marijuana?

 What’s the Next Step Now That I Know How to Tell if Someone Is High?

 Marijuana abuse, dependence, and addiction are all widespread problems in our society.
 Now that you understand how to tell if someone is high, the first step to helping your child make the right choices is educating yourself well and then having an open, honest conversation with them about the risks and pitfalls of this gateway drug.
-If you feel your loved one is seriously struggling and requires professional intervention, there is always hope – with qualified care and therapy, they can recover completely and lead a beautiful, satisfying life.
+If you feel your loved one is seriously struggling and requires professional intervention, there is always hope – with qualified care and therapy, they can recover completely and lead a beautiful, satisfying, sober life.
 Reach out to Avenues to find out how we can help you and set you on your journey home today.

 Sources